Terms of Business

 9.8.
 Except in respect of death or personal injury caused by the Company’s negligence or any liability imposed on the Company by Part I of the Consumer Protection Act 1987 or for fraud the Company’s total liability for any one claim or for the total of all claims arising from any one act or default of the Company shall not exceed the sum of monies paid to the Company by the Client.

 10.2.
-The Company reserves the right by giving notice to the Client at any time prior to the Contract for the provision of the services to amend the fees to reflect:
+The Company reserves the right by giving notice to the Client at any time during the Contract for the provision of the services to amend the fees to reflect:

 10.3. any increase in the cost to the Company which is due to any factor beyond the control of the Company (such as, without limitation, any foreign exchange fluctuation, currency regulation, alteration of duties, increase in the costs of labour, materials or other costs of manufacture);